66 Models

 Trim & Feature Changes by Serial Number

-There are thirteen of these earlier serial number cameras in my database.
+There are seventeen of these earlier serial number cameras in my database.
 That is a little mystery, by this stage, most models were using a serial number with date code, the exceptions being the early 635, early Yashica 44 and the very earliest Yashica D examples (released a few months later).
-They are the only 635 examples with the 9 flag film speed reminder on the film winding knob.
+They (including the two metric examples) are also the only 635 examples with the 9 flag ASA film speed reminder on the film winding knob.
 All others have the later combined silver/black DIN/ASA scale.
-None of the examples have the ® mark used on export cameras even though the focusing scale is in feet (as for all 635s) and the ® mark was introduced at the end of 1956 with the first of the Yashica As and Cs.
-In this first group are cameras with current owners from the UK and USA but at least six have originated from Japanese auction sites.
-Perhaps the first batch was for domestic consumption and some have ended up overseas through Service personnel/channels etc?
+As noted in “Japanese Market”, none of the examples have the ® mark used on export cameras.

 The next camera is the first with the dull silver control wheels.
 This has the only 9 digit 635 serial number, 136110xxx, with taking lens 657xxx and viewing lens 658xxx.
 As discussed on the Serial Numbers page, the “13” is likely to indicate the 635 model, “6” for 1960, “11” for November and the last four digits, the number made so far that month.